Sadie King: Storylines

+Weeks later, Sadie devises a last-ditch plot with Cain to kidnap Tom and steal £5 million.
+At first Cain kidnaps Sadie as well to get revenge for her schemes against him; he later shoots Sadie, seemingly killing her, but it is subsequently revealed to have been staged and Sadie was in fact colluding with Cain all along.
+Cain then double crosses Sadie and flees with the ransom money, abandoning her at an airfield.
+Sadie then leaves alone, driving off in her car.

 Reception

 Kensit's portrayal of Sadie earned her the Best Bitch award at the 2005 and 2006 Inside Soap Award ceremonies, respectively.
 She was also nominated for Sexiest Female at the 2006 British Soap Awards.

 Sadie's and Cain's exit was nominated for Best Single Episode at the 2007 British Soap Awards.

 The scenes during the episode featuring Sadie and Cain's exit where they kidnap Tom King and Cain appears to shoot Sadie received 37 complaints to media regulator Ofcom.
 ITV defended the storyline by saying it was one of the most "exciting and successful" events in the serial's history and added "Whilst Emmerdale stories do not condone violent acts, it need not and should not shy away from them."
 8.5 million viewers tuned in for the episode.